-- · TMR1ON bit of the T1CON register

-- · TMR1IE bit of the PIE1 register
+- Timer1 interrupt enable bit of the PIE1 register

-- · PEIE bit of the INTCON register
+- PEIE bit of the INTCON register

-- · GIE bit of the INTCON register
+- GIE bit of the INTCON register

 The interrupt is cleared by clearing the TMR1IF bit in the Interrupt Service Routine.

 Note: The TMR1H:TTMR1L register pair and the TMR1IF bit should be cleared before enabling interrupts.